Plagiatus/datapacks/super_sponge/README.md

 ### Changelog

+#### 1.1.5
+26.08.2024

+- Updated to Minecraft 1.21
+- Added a proper recipe, thanks Mojang!
+No more floor crafting!
+- Switched from AECs to markers.
+Why didn't I do that earlier?

 #### 1.1
 08.07.2019 fixed a bug that would cause it to ignore bubble columns.
 Added multiple replace.json files.